Action News Investigation: There's a shortage of Sexual Assault Nurse Examiners

 Victims are left with the fallout.

-"It just felt surreal waiting that long, being treated like I was an inconvenience for sitting there waiting to report being raped," said one victim Action News spoke with.
+"It just felt surreal waiting that long, being treated like I was an inconvenience for sitting there waiting to report being raped," one victim told Action News.

 Illinois has passed a law requiring hospitals to staff S.A.N.E nurses 24/7, and patients must be seen within 90 minutes.